You love to sew.

 It is impossible to do antique treadle sewing machines the justice they deserve in a blog post – even a long post like this one.

 Among collectors and aficionados of antique treadle sewing machines there are lots of different opinions.
 So don’t take what I’m about to tell you next as the only gospel.
-I would encourage you to follow the hyper links located in this post and visit The Treadle Lady and the Amazon links below for more information.
+I would encourage you to follow the hyper links located in this post and visit The Treadle Lady and other websites for more information.

 In general, there are 3 considerations when buying an older or antique treadle sewing machine.
 You must keep all of them in mind.